 Main Text is not divided into sub-headings for Reports.
 Subheadings are used only in Research Articles, and Reviews.
 Use descriptive clauses, not full sentences.
 Two levels of subheadings may be used if warranted; please distinguish them clearly.
 The manuscript should start with a brief introduction describing the paper’s significance.
 The introduction should provide sufficient background information to make the article intelligible to readers in other disciplines, and sufficient context that the significance of the experimental findings is clear.
 Technical terms should be defined.
 Symbols, abbreviations, and acronyms should be defined the first time they are used.
 All tables and figures should be cited in numerical order.
 All data must be shown either in the main text or in the Supplementary Materials or must be available in an established database with accession details provided in the acknowledgements section.
 References to unpublished materials are not allowed to substantiate significant conclusions of the paper.

-List of Supplementary Materials At the end of the references, list your supplementary items as shown below.
+List of Supplementary Materials After the Acknowledgments list your supplementary items as shown below.

 Materials and Methods